 \section{Optimal Control Formulation}

-In this section, we present an optimal control framework to coordinate the CAVs in mixed traffic.
-This framework extends the one we developed in \cite{Malikopoulos2020,chalaki2020experimental} for 100\% CAV penetration.
-For each \CAV{i}, we use the unconstrained trajectory solution of a low-level energy-minimal optimal control problem to formulate the upper-level optimization problem that obtains the minimum time required to cross the conflict point, i.e., $t_i^\mathrm{f}$, while satisfying all state, control, and safety constraints.
+In this section, we present an optimal control framework to coordinate the CAVs in mixed traffic, extending the one developed for 100\% CAV penetration in \cite{Malikopoulos2020,chalaki2020experimental}.
+For each CAV, we use the unconstrained trajectory solution of a low-level energy-minimal optimal control problem to formulate an upper-level optimization problem that finds the minimum time for crossing the conflict point while satisfying all state, control, and safety constraints.